marinov98/MarinMacs/README.md

  ## Hydra
  - I have done only the bare minimum for this package and have yet to properly experiment
  - "make Emacs bindings that stick around" looking to add many more hydras in the future
+ - hydra (lets you make your own maps and assign bindings)
+ - hydra-pretty (not using yet but keeping it for reference)

 ## LSP
 - **Note:** This is where the auto-completetion takes place